-The FTSE 100 is a market-weighted index.
-This means that companies contribute to the aggregate performance based on their size.
-Large companies like HSBC, who is the biggest member of the FTSE 100, will drive performance of the entire FTSE 100 index much more than a company like easyJet who is one of the smallest members, therefore having less of an impact on the overall performance of the FTSE 100.
+The FTSE 100 is a market-weighted index, which basically means the companies listed contribute to the aggregate performance based on their size.
+Large companies will drive performance of the entire FTSE 100 index much more than a smaller one – meaning smaller companies have less of an impact on the overall performance of the FTSE 100.

-Although the FTSE 100 is the UK’s leading stock market, it isn’t the best indicator of UK domestic growth or fortunes.
-The large companies in the FTSE 100 are international groups that generate more than 70%3 of sales overseas.
+Although the FTSE 100 is the UK’s leading stock market, it isn’t necessarily the best indicator of UK domestic growth or fortunes.
+Many of the large companies in the FTSE 100 are international groups that generate a high percentage of sales overseas.

 There’s more than one FTSE

-In addition to the FTSE 100, there’s the FTSE 250 which tracks the next largest 250 companies on the London Stock Exchange.
-This is perhaps a better indicator of the UK’s prosperity since medium-sized companies in the FTSE 250 usually generate less sales from global operations.
+In addition to the FTSE 100, there’s the FTSE 250 which tracks the next largest 250 companies that are listed on the London Stock Exchange.
+This is, perhaps, a better indicator of the UK’s prosperity as medium-sized companies in the FTSE 250 usually generate less sales from global operations.

-There’s also the FTSE4Good Index which excludes companies and industries involved in harmful activities, such as weapons, deforestation, adult entertainment and gambling, and includes companies with strong ethical standards.
+Plus, there's also the FTSE4Good Index which excludes companies and industries that are involved in harmful activities (like weapons, deforestation, adult entertainment and gambling), and includes ones with strong ethical standards.